greenm01/vb4x/docs/ec4x_specs.md

 ## XYZ\.2 Weapons

-Uprades improve ship Attack Strength (AS) and Defence Strength (DS) by one point for each tech level.
-The ship Production Cost (PC) also increase by one point.
-Note that ships are limited in tech level by their rated Hull Size (HS).
+Uprades improve the Attack Strength (AS) and Defence Strength (DS) of combat ships by 20% for each tech level (rounded down).
+The ship Production Costs (PC) also increases by 20%.
+Note that ships are limited in weapons tech level by their rated Hull Size (HS).

 ## XYZ\.3 Terraforming